 Think of those specific activities or tasks for which your co-workers and boss usually praise you.
 During annual appraisals, you might generally be acknowledged for your team management skills.
 Or, remember how many times your ex-bosses had appreciated you for your punctuality and attention to detail.

 What have you done at work?

 Refer to job descriptions (JD), both for the job you are currently doing or have done in the past and the one you have applied for.
 Mark those skills that are absolutely necessary to perform your previous, current, and future jobs.
 If you have developed an app in any of your past or present roles, you are likely to know a computer programming language or possess other tech-based skills

 Besides, you can consider the following options to identify your professional skills:

-- Ask for Feedback: There is nothing wrong about asking for feedback straightforwardly from people at the work.
+There is nothing wrong with asking for feedback straightforwardly from people at the work.
 Speak with your previous managers to figure out what skills, according to them, make you a top performer in your field.
 You can also consider requesting feedback from co-workers and clients.
-However, experts suggest not to take any feedback from close friends at office if you are really looking for an honest one.
+However, experts suggest not to take any feedback from close friends at the office if you are really looking for an honest one.

-- Online Behavioral Tests: A lot of employers today ask job seekers to take behavioral tests, such as Myers-Briggs and DISC.
-These tests are a great way to assess oneself that allow you to explore your emotional intelligence, interests, personality traits, confidence level and more.
-So if you want to be ahead of the game, you should take this test on your own.
+A lot of employers today ask job seekers to take behavioral tests, such as Myers-Briggs and DISC.
+These tests are a great way to assess oneself that allows you to explore your emotional intelligence, interests, personality traits, confidence level, and more.
+So, if you want to be ahead of the game, you should take this test on your own.